Distributed-DeadLock/01_a_mountain/README.md

 -----

 Ores in the mountain are generated with both the default ore generator and a mod-specific generator as well.
-The mod specific generator uses all ores that are registered by the game to spawn above y: -1000.
+The mod specific generator uses all ores that are registered by the game to spawn above y: -1000 as type "scatter".
-At max 0.05 % of the "mapgen_stone"-blocks will be transformed to ores.
+Only the "mapgen_stone"-blocks will be transformed to ores, you can adjust the amount of ore-spawning in the settings (with values 0 - 15)

 -----

 **License**: MIT